Chartered Civil Engineer

 Voluntary work in the Community

-I am a Trustee for the international humanitarian charity RedR: I initiated a charity day called 'Wear Red for RedR which annually raises over £20,000.
+Until 2021 I was a Trustee for the international humanitarian charity RedR: I initiated a charity day called 'Wear Red for RedR which annually raises over £20,000.

 As part of a team of 3, I wrote and produced an award-winning national programme of school careers events, ‘The Rapid Response Engineering Challenge’, which has now reached hundreds of schools.

-I set up and ran a Youth Group for 14-17-year olds at a church in Kew.
+I set up and ran a Youth Group for 14-17-year olds at my church.